-Most women with ovarian cancer have vague symptoms.
-These signs often are like less serious conditions including indigestion, weight gain or aging.
+Most women with ovarian cancer have vague symptoms; even women with early-stage ovarian cancer have such symptoms.
+These signs often can overlap with less serious conditions including indigestion, weight gain or aging.

 Symptoms and signs of ovarian cancer vary from woman to woman, but they may include:

 - General abdominal discomfort or pain (gas, indigestion, pressure, swelling, bloating, cramps)

 - Bloating and/or a feeling of fullness, even after a light meal

 - Unexplained weight loss or gain

 - Back pain

 - Pain during sex

 These symptoms do not always mean you have ovarian cancer, but it's a good idea to discuss them with your health care provider if they: